Review by Karl Verhoven

 This is where Jason Howard excels.
 His appropriately loose style conveys so much.
 The two panels preceding the tampon quote are small and thin facial shots, and each is beautifully expressive.
 He suggests so much about the flat and sparse nature of Orkney with a minimal approach, yet also presents a superbly detailed flooded New York when necessary.

-After this story Trees ground to a halt for several years, part of the reason being Ellis working on a TV pilot, but somewhat out of the blue Three Fates arrived in 2019.
+After this story Trees ground to a halt for several years, part of the reason being Ellis working on a TV pilot, but somewhat out of the blue volume three, Three Fates arrived in 2019.